SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 ceviche at São Lourenço do Barrocal

-You’re only two hours from the ocean, so even though you’re in the interior farmlands, everything is fresh.
+You’re only two hours from the ocean, so even though you’re in the interior farmlands the seafood is fresh.

-Just a perfect outdoor dining terrace, located right next to the pool
+Just a perfect outdoor dining terrace for lunch, located right next to the pool

 I read that the owner sourced ancient tiles from all over Alentejo to restore the roofs of all the buildings.
 Hundreds of thousands of tiles.